 Ridden with anxiety: finding the right medication

-I was so ridden with anxiety all I could think about was Salma Hayek advertising anxiety medication!
+I was riddled with anxiety.
+I was so ridden with anxiety that I could only think about Salma Hayek advertising anxiety medication!

 I am so ridden with anxiety that the white-mustachioed ambassadors of the Got Milk?
 Campaign torment me.

-Being lactose intolerant and Rx dependent, I flinch each time the Dairy Council pushes bovine lactase like a street corner hustler while folks on mental health medications fight pervasive social stigma.
-Prozac may be over-prescribed by doctors who neglect to explain long-term side-effects, but I’d love to see a photogenic ad campaign for people ridden with anxiety, one for all those pill poppers out there, me included.
+Being lactose intolerant and Rx dependent, I flinch each time the Dairy Council pushes bovine lactase like a street corner hustler.
+At the same time, folks on mental health medications fight pervasive social stigma.
+Prozac may be over-prescribed by doctors who neglect to explain long-term side effects.
+Still, I’d love to see a photogenic ad campaign for people riddled and ridden with anxiety, one for all those pill poppers out there, me included.

 Finding the right medication for people ridden with anxiety ain’t easy

-Folks ridden with anxiety benefit from mental health medication, although it can take trial-and-error to find the right medication.
-Doctors wrote me prescriptions five times since my marriage disintegrated in 2009, and each time I had a series of adverse reactions.
+Folks riddled and ridden with anxiety benefit from mental health medication, although it can take trial-and-error to find the right medication.
+Doctors wrote me prescriptions five times since my marriage disintegrated in 2009, and I had a series of adverse reactions each time.
 Klonopin left me trembling, and Lexapro prompted depression so severe that I could barely peel myself off the floor.
 The tricyclic prescribed by a well-meaning doctor made me dopey enough that I could hardly remember my name, not to mention what I was taking.
+And despite the medication, I was still riddled with anxiety and mentally drowning.

-After those bitter experiences, I avoided psychiatrists and their prescriptions even during years of flashbacks about childhood sexual abuse.
-Recollection was torture.
+After those bitter experiences, I avoided psychiatrists and their prescriptions, even during years of flashbacks about childhood sexual abuse.
+The recollection was torture.
 I needed support to deal with night terrors, panic attacks, and lurking depression, but I was wary of medications that so far had done nothing but make my anxiety symptoms worse.
-Refusing further treatment, I endured a half-dozen years of being ridden with anxiety through daily meditation, titanium-strength willpower, and regular episodes of screaming into the toilet
+Refusing further treatment, I endured a half-dozen years of being ridden with anxiety through daily meditation, titanium-strength willpower, and regular episodes of screaming into the toilet.

-I knew that I was most vulnerable while menstruating.
+I knew that I was most vulnerable to being anxiety-ridden while menstruating.
 Specialists were evaluating me for chronic fatigue and hormonal imbalances.
-I had learned to be vigilant about self-care, but bed bugs invading the apartment, my pre-teen declaring that he was moving out-of-state with his dad, and my girlfriend “accidentally” killing my cat pushed me over the edge.
+I had learned to be vigilant about self-care, but bed bugs invading the apartment, my pre-teen declaring that he was moving out-of-state with his dad, and my girlfriend “accidentally” killing my loveable asshole cat pushed me over the edge.

 Desperate, I took the first appointment available.
-I arrived at the psychiatrist’s office with eyes red-rimmed, hands trembling, body rigid with tension, and a finely-tuned awareness of my medical and mental health history.
-In his Hippocratic wisdom, the Madison Avenue doctor decided that I was depressed and put me on Lexapro.
-I protested, telling him I had taken it before and it had made my symptoms worse.
+I arrived at the psychiatrist’s office riddled and ridden with anxiety with eyes red-rimmed, hands trembling, body rigid with tension, and a finely-tuned awareness of my medical and mental health history.
+In his Hippocratic wisdom, the Madison Avenue doctor decided that I was anxious and depressed and put me on Lexapro.
+I protested, telling him I had taken it before, and it had made my symptoms worse.

 Ridden with anxiety- a psychopharmacologist who finally listens to me